 Average Weather in Austin Texas, United States

-In Austin, the temperature typically varies from 43°F to 97°F over the course of the year, and is rarely below 30°F or above 102°F.
+In Austin, the summers are hot and oppressive; the winters are short, cold, and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 43°F to 97°F and is rarely below 30°F or above 102°F.

 The hot season lasts for 3.6 months, from June 2 to September 20, with an average daily high temperature above 89°F. The hottest day of the year is August 6, with an average high of 97°F and low of 75°F.